 - 1. The paramedic will assume the role of Medical Command and take control of all patient care activities - 2.
-All patients will be initially assessed for priority as outlined in Initial Approach to the Scene and Universal Patient Care Protocols - 3.
-First responders will assume a complimentary role by assisting MEDIC personnel with equipment, supplies, medication preparation, and procedures as directed by the paramedic - A. Responsibilities may include the following performance measures: - i.
+The first considerations are scene safety and scene evaluation - A. Safety issues should immediately be communicated to all responding agencies - B. Request additional resources or personnel if needed - 3.
+All patients will be initially assessed for priority as outlined in Initial Approach to the Scene and Universal Patient Care Protocols - 4.
+First responders will assume a complimentary role by assisting MEDIC personnel with equipment, supplies, medication preparation, and procedures as directed by the paramedic - A. Responsibilities may include the following measures: - i.
 Airway equipment and supplies - ii.
 Capnometry - iii.
 Cardiac monitor - iv.
 Connecting the electrodes to the patient (4-leads or 12-leads) - v.
 Glucometer - vi.
 Hemorrhage control by manual pressure (or tourniquet if indicated) - vii.
 Preparing all components for comprehensive monitoring - viii.
 Pulse oximetry - ix.
 Spinal motion restriction and fracture immobilization - x.
 Vital signs